yann4460/elrond-sdk.dotnet/README.md

 # elrond-sdk.dotnet
 Elronford SDK for .NET Core.

+## How to install ?
+Elronford SDK for .NET Core is delivered via nuget package, therefore it can be installed as follows:
+`Install-Package elrond-sdk.dotnet -Version 1.0.9`

 # What is Elrond SDK for .NET Core  ?
 This is the .Net integration library for Elrond, simplifying the access and smart contract interaction with Elrond blockchain.
 It is developed targeting net5.0 only for now.